1987 Tampa riots: Course of events

 The teenagers who had gathered at the street corner grew angry because of Hair's death and a recent news story airing on local TV stations about the city attorney blaming Dwight Gooden for starting a fight with white Tampa police officers.
 A crowd started to gather and later became a violent mob that set fire to a dumpster along with rock and bottle throwing starting.
 The resulting riot lasted for three days.

 During the evening of February 19, a group of about 200 people participated in rioting, which was first reported as beginning at 8 PM.
-Approximately 75 police officers wearing riot gear cordoned off the area and one office was injured after being hit by a brick.
+Approximately 75 police officers wearing riot gear cordoned off the area and one officer was injured after being hit by a brick.
 The crowd started to shrink at 11:30 PM according to Mayor Sandy Freeman who visited the scene at 11 PM.
 On the same day, copies about a report pertaining to Gooden's arrest were released by the city attorney.
 The report stated that officers had unsuccessfully tried to put Gooden into a chokehold when he and four others fought them.

 A police command center was set up at the intersections of East Buffalo Avenue and 18th Street.
 A local grocery store was looted, along with homes occupied by white residents and a McDonald's in the area was hit by rocks and broken into.
 With violence escalating, the Ku Klux Klan got involved.